stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 > ### Exercise
 > Question: What measures do you take in order to avoid file chaos in your data organisation?
-> Wite your answer in the collaborative document
+> Write your answer in the collaborative document.
 >
 >> ### Example of measures
 >> * Proper file naming